zhgzhg/Geany-Unix-Timestamp-Converter/README.md

 * Use only the current selected text as a timestamp source or use the current selected text with first priority or the clipboard with second priority.
+* Turn on/off the support for timestamps in milliseconds.

 Compilation